What are alleles?

 Answer: 4 (They are two or more versions of a gene).

-Explanation: These are variant forms of the same gene, which occupy the same locus on homologous chromosomes, and govern variations in the production of the same gene product.
-This means, at the functional level, alleles of the same gene will interact in several ways, which lead to variations in the type of dominance and occurrence of different phenotypic effects with different allelic combinations.
+Definition: These are variant forms of the same gene that occupy the same locus on homologous chromosomes, and govern variations in the production of the same gene product.
+This means, at the functional level, alleles of the same gene will interact in several ways, which leads to variations in the type of dominance and the occurrence of different phenotypic effects with different allelic combinations.

-Hence, overall six different genotypes are possible: the three homozygous and three different types of heterozygous.
+Hence, overall, six different genotypes are possible: three homozygous and three different types of heterozygous.

 Read more about alleles, genes, and genotypes here.